simonecorsi/awesome/README.md

 ## JavaScript

+*   [amroessam/moldock](https://github.com/amroessam/moldock) - A CLI tool to deconstruct moleculer projects into their own dependant projects, to be able to dockerize them individually

 *   [simonecorsi/mawesome](https://github.com/simonecorsi/mawesome) - 😎 Github action to generate your own awesome list from project you've starred ordered by languages!

 *   [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats) - :zap: Dynamically generated stats for your github readmes